Nonprofit Retreat Week FAQ

 Each organization designs and facilitates its own retreat according to its needs.
 We strongly encourage a good balance of work and relaxation.

-If we are invited to Nonprofit Retreat Week, what do we agree to?
+If we are invited to Nonprofit Retreats at Omega, what do we agree to?

 - Plan and facilitate an organizational retreat that balances working with time to rest and strengthen relationships

 - Participate in Omega’s publicity and funding efforts, as requested (e.g. providing photos, quotes, mission descriptions, impact stories, or sharing information via email and/or social media)